pxslip/db-studio/docs/reference/files.md

 Tags for the file.

 `metadata` **object**\
-Any additional metadata Directus was able to scrape from the file.
+Any additional metadata d9 was able to scrape from the file.
 For images, this includes EXIF, IPTC, and ICC information.

 ```json
 {